Free College Starts Here. Do you qualify? Click here

 2. Sign up and attend a Radiologic Technology Information Session.

-3. Submit official high school transcript or HiSET/GED records or original diploma*
+3. Submit official high school transcript or HiSET/GED records or original diploma.*

-4. Submit official transcripts from all colleges attended*
+4. Submit official transcripts from all colleges attended.*

 5. Submit TEAS test score.
 The TEAS must be taken in-person.

-• On-line testing scores will not be accepted.
+• Online testing scores will not be accepted.

-6. The following courses are prerequisites and must be completed by the application deadline of October 1:
+6. The following courses are prerequisites and must be completed by the application deadline of October 1st:

 • ENG 101: English Composition I (3 credits)